 § 8-6.
 Recusal and abstention.

-No officer or employee may participate in any decision or take any official action with respect to any matter requiring the exercise of discretion, including proposed legislation, when they know or have reason to know that the action could confer a financial benefit on the employee, a relative, or any private organization in which the employee is deemed to have an interest.
+No officer or employee may participate in any decision or take any official action with respect to any matter requiring the exercise of discretion, including proposed legislation, when they know or have reason to know that the action could confer a financial benefit on the employee, a relative, household member, or any private organization in which the employee is deemed to have an interest.
 Further, once recused, that person may not be in the room (or appear via videoconferencing) when the matter is being discussed, voted on, nor participate in any discussions or communications including, e-mail or text, regarding it.

 § 8-7.
 Prohibition inapplicable; disclosure, recusal and abstention not required.